primayoriko/machine-learning-projects/README.md

 ## Dataset Source

 -------
-I am using data from [dicoding](https://dicodingacademy.blob.core.windows.net/picodiploma/ml_pemula_academy/rockpaperscissors.zip), but it seems the data itself fetched from external source.
+I am using data from [Dicoding](https://dicodingacademy.blob.core.windows.net/picodiploma/ml_pemula_academy/rockpaperscissors.zip) website, but it seems the data itself fetched from external source.

 ## External Library Used